Scope & Approach / Confidential Draft

 Discovery & Requirements

-August / September pre-peak launch is achievable on this trajectory, assuming requirements locked by end of May.
-The extra month vs. an August-only target provides buffer for SSO integration testing — typically the longest unknown in projects of this shape.
+Q4 2026 launch is achievable on this trajectory, assuming requirements locked by end of May.
+The 20-week plan absorbs the added interactive map editor scope and provides buffer for SSO integration testing — typically the longest unknown in projects of this shape.

 1